Sunday, May 12, 2013

 Roxanne Lara for NM Democratic Party State Chair

-It is that time again, for the Democrats of New Mexico to come together to elect their State Party Chair.
+It is that time once more, for the Democrats of New Mexico to meet up to choose their State Party Chair.
 The Meeting will be held in Las Cruces on April 27th.
-This is the meeting where the elected members of the state central committee come together and vote in a chair, this year there are two running Roxanne Lara from Eddy County, and Sam Bregman from Bern County.
+This is the meeting where the chose individuals from the state focal board of trustees meet up and vote in a seat, this year there are two running Roxanne Lara from Eddy County, and Sam Bregman from Bern County.

 Roxanne’s background and info can be seen at Lara4nm.com and her facebook page here.
 And here is a link to Sam’s facebook page.
 Much of his campaign info has been cross posted to his FB page as well as his very often newsletter "thoughts from sam."